Union Pacific's West Side Business Parks

 The Small Arms Plant is located just west of Redwood Road, and south of California Avenue, along the west side of the Surplus Canal.
 This area is served by UP from the north, from its Passenger Line, and by D&RGW from the southeast.

-After the war, the Small Arms Plant real estate was sold by the government to local developers and became one of Utah's first industrial parks.
+After the war, the Small Arms Plant real estate was sold by the government to local developers (Harold H. Bennett, Leland B. Swaner, and John M. Wallace) and became one of Utah's first industrial parks.
+It was known in those early years as the "Industrial Center."
 UP and D&RGW provided rail service throughout the 1950s and 1960s.
 UP saw the potential for the area to the west and southwest, and created the Centennial Business Park.

 (Sources include specific searches at the Deseret News Historic Archive, including the June 21, 1943 issue.)